Applications for the 2025 Cohort are accepted Oct 14th – Dec 1st, 2024. Selected participants will be notified in January, 2025.

 Each OFRF supported on-farm trial project will have up to one year to be completed.
 A timeline will be created by the farmer-researcher with collaboration and support from OFRF.
 The timeline will include supply purchases, key action dates, data collection schedule, implementation, progress reporting dates, and final data reporting date.

 • November: Call for applications opens on October 14th, 2024.
 Around this time OFRF will host an online webinar to present on-farm research trial concepts and to share the project opportunities.
-Fill out the interest form on this page to be notified.
-Watch a recording of last year’s info session here
+A recording of that session is now available: Watch 2024 FLT Program Forum

 • December: Applications are due by December 1st, 2024 11:59PM PT.